Conductor

 coast run my-instance

-The worktree listing updates immediately (Coast reads the new Coastfile), but assigning to a Conductor worktree requires the bind mount inside the container.
+The worktree listing updates immediately (Coasts reads the new Coastfile), but assigning to a Conductor worktree requires the bind mount inside the container.

-• Bind mount — At container creation, Coast mounts ~/conductor/workspaces/<project-name> into the container at /host-external-wt/{index}.
+• Bind mount — At container creation, Coasts mounts ~/conductor/workspaces/<project-name> into the container at /host-external-wt/{index}.

 • Discoverygit worktree list --porcelain is repo-scoped, so only worktrees belonging to the current project appear.